signalfx/apmworkshop/apm/k8s/collectorconfig/README.md

 <img src="../../assets/25-span-redacted.png" width="360">

+**Step SP4: Updating any config or adding new configs**

-If you want to make changes and update the `spanprocessor.yaml` or any values file, use:
+If you want to make changes and update the `spanprocessor.yaml` or add more configurations, use:
 `helm upgrade --resuse-values`

 [Click here to return to k8s APM lab](../README.md)